 |15 - 20 Years||+10%|

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Environmental Scientist salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Environmental Scientist in order to make a comparison.

-A Master's degree program or any post-graduate program in Netherlands costs anywhere from 24,400 Euro(s) to 73,300 Euro(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Netherlands costs anywhere from 24,400 EUR to 73,300 EUR and lasts approximately two years.
 That is quite an investment.